 Montessori is about structure.
 The misconception lies in a misunderstanding of the definition and role of the prepared environment and not understanding or realizing that the children shape their learning in the prepared environment.

 I think the common mistake we make in the beginning is trying to apply a philosophy we don’t even understand!
-We have to take time to read about it, review its differences with the way our parents raised us and focus on every type of activities that are possible with diy material, to grasp the whole process of each activity before investing in any expansive material.
+We have to take time to read about it, review its differences from the way our parents raised us, and focus on every type of activity that is possible with DIY material, to grasp the whole process of each activity before investing in any expansive material.
 Thank you

 Once a child is settled in let them explore and observe them.
 Don’t try to control the process.
 Don’t try to be the perfect Montessori teacher.
 It is all a process and we will grow with it if we pay attention to what is going on within ourselves.
 Have fun with the kids.

 For Parents.
 Don’t expect the child to be an academic wonder.
 The Montessori is not about producing an academic astute child.
 Even though many times that is a result.
 Work on making your philosophy at home align with the Montessori philosophy.
 (No we don’t think you are in need of parent classes) But it makes the transition from home to school easier for your child.
-That is what we are aiming for isn’t it?
+That is what we are aiming for, isn’t it?
 Making life easier?

 We need to communicate that as we work with “the whole child,” that is what we do and that the works are all here waiting for the moment a child is truly ready for it.
 There should be no rushing into writing when a child has not developed fine motor control, no reading if they haven’t mastered phonics, etc.

-Take advantage of your Teacher Assistants hidden talents and skills.
+Take advantage of your Teacher Assistants’ hidden talents and skills.
 The Assistant can be a great ally.
-Her classroom management, music and other talents can create a bridge between you and some of the more difficult parent teacher relationships.
-In some of my Parent Teacher Conferences the biggest thing some of my parents rave about is my Assistant’s French or Fish Tail braiding of their little girls hair and how happy this makes their child feel.
+Her classroom management, music, and other talents can create a bridge between you and some of the more difficult parent-teacher relationships.
+In some of my Parent-Teacher Conferences, the biggest thing some of my parents rave about is my Assistant’s French or Fish Tail braiding of their little girl’s hair and how happy this makes their child feel.
 This is so unexpected but so treasured by the parents.

-I find a lot of new Montessori teachers have a hard time taking the time out of there day to OBSERVE their classroom– what’s going on daily with the children and overall ambiance of the classroom etc. Even if you take 10 min a day just observing it makes all the difference
+I find a lot of new Montessori teachers have a hard time taking the time out of their day to OBSERVE their classroom– what’s going on daily with the children and the overall ambiance of the classroom etc. Even if you take 10 min a day just observing it makes all the difference